FRINXrepo/docs-public/_posts/2016-06-01-enabling-feature-manager-system-manager-in-karaf.md

 **Enabling System Manager frontend – BETA**
 This feature is in BETA release state, it is installed automatically but uses separate authentication to the Feature Manager.
 To install manually, type:

-    frinx-user@root> feature:install frinx-config-gui Open this link in a browser:
+    frinx-user@root> feature:install frinx-config-gui

+Then open this link in a browser:

 <http://localhost:8181/index.html#/configmgr/index>